+Dr. Alvaro Huerta holds a joint faculty appointment in Urban & Region Planning (URP) and Ethnic & Women’s Studies (EWS) at California State Polytechnic University, Pomona.
 As an interdisciplinary scholar, Dr. Huerta teaches and conducts research on the intersecting domains of community & economic development, Chicana/o & Latina/o studies, immigration & Mexican diaspora, social movements, social networks and the informal economy.
-He holds a Ph.D. in city & regional planning from UC Berkeley—one of the first Chicanas/os to do so.
-He also holds an M.A. in urban planning and a B.A. in history—both from UCLA.
+Among other scholarly publications, he’s the author of Reframing the Latino Immigration Debate: Towards a Humanistic Paradigm (San Diego State University Press, 2013) and Defending Latina Immigrant Communities: The Xenophobic Era of Trump and Beyond (Hamilton Books | Rowman & Littlefield, 2019).
+He’s also the lead editor of People of Color in the United States: Contemporary Issues in Education, Work, Communities, Health, and Immigration (Volume 4).
+He holds a Ph.D. in City and Regional Planning from UC Berkeley—one of the first Chicanas/os to do so.
+He also holds an M.A. in Urban Planning and a B.A. in History from UCLA.